aaronrryan/operos/README.md

 Read [the installation instructions](https://www.paxautoma.com/operos/docs/installation.html).

+## Installation of multiple Workers on Proxmox 5.x
+- The "Controller" uses motherboard serial number to assign unique hostnames to "Workers".
+- The serial number on the Proxmox KVM's virtual motherboard is blank by default.
+- You can assign a serial number to a KVM instance via the gui by using the KVM's "Options"->"SMBios Setting (type 1)" and adding a uniqie serial number.

 ## Building from source

 1. Run `make` to build everything from scratch.
 See below for how to rebuild